Argentine designers showcase Latin talent at New York Fashion Week

 "The first thing I need to think about is patterns, without that I can't do anything," said Dappiano, who featured silks and chiffons in patterned prints in blues, greens and whites in flowing dresses and gowns.

-Natural, raw silk, she said, is her favorite fabric because it has a special way of absorbing and reflecting the dyes she uses.
+Natural, raw silk, she said, is her favourite fabric because it has a special way of absorbing and reflecting the dyes she uses.

 "It is a lot of work but I am passionate about it," she said.